refractionPOINT/lce_doc/docs/data_visualization.md

 ## Node Size

-The node - as it is displayed on the graph - is calculated based on how many events of the given type are bucketed into the given hour represented by the x axis (you can also hover over the node to get the time).
+The node - as it is displayed on the graph - is calculated based on how many events of the given type are bucketed into the given hour represented by the x axis (simply hover over the node to get the time).
 These event are bucketed by type and represent events across multiple endpoints.
 Clicking on a node will bring up a list of the given events in the lower menu.
 Clicking on a listed event in the lower menu will bring up sensor details which can be further expanded into the tabbed region on the lower right.

 ## Prevalence

-The prevalence is represented by a given nodes position on the y axis.
+The prevalence is represented by a given node's position on the y axis.
 The prevalence represents the number of hosts the specific type instance that has been observed on during the time period.

 ## Opacity